Figurate numbers and sums of powers of integers: Introduction

-Consider now the sum of powers of integers $\Sigma_{n}^{p} = \sum_{r=1}^{n} r^p$.
+Consider now the sum of powers of integers $\Sigma_{n}^{p} = \sum_{i=1}^{n} i^p$.
 Since $F_{n}^{k} = \sum_{i=1}^{n} F_{i}^{k-1}$, representation \eqref{ml1} for $n^p$ immediately implies that

 expressing $\Sigma_{n}^{p}$ as a linear combination of figurate numbers.
-In what follows, we refer to either Equation \eqref{ml1} or \eqref{ml2} (with the coefficients $c_{p,\ell}$ being given by Equation \eqref{eq2}) as the ML conjecture.
-The crucial point we want to remark here is that $\Sigma_{n}^{p}$ can, in fact, be expressed in the polynomial form (see, for example, \cite[Equation (7.5)]{gould}, \cite{pour}, and \cite[Section 4]{cere1})
+In what follows, we refer to either \eqref{ml1} or \eqref{ml2} (with the coefficients $c_{p,\ell}$ given by \eqref{eq2}) as the ML conjecture.
+The crucial point we want to remark here is that $\Sigma_{n}^{p}$ can, in fact, be expressed in the polynomial form (see, e.g., \cite[Equation (7.5)]{gould}, \cite{pour}, and \cite[Section 4]{cere1})

 where $S(p,i)$ are the Stirling numbers of the second kind.
-Correspondingly, formula \eqref{eq4} can be written in terms of the figurate numbers as follows:
+Correspondingly, formula \eqref{eq4} can be written in terms of figurate numbers as